-You should be able to know everything you want about a financial advisor before you hire them.
+You should be able to know everything you want about a financial advisor before you hire him or her.
 This is your money, your personal information and your future.
 It’s extremely important that you review a firm or individual’s Form ADV before you decide to work with them.
 You can also do a Google search and ask around about their practice.
 You can never be too careful.
 Once you’ve found several potential advisors, compare their brochures side-by-side to see how they differ and which offers a better service at a better value.
 After you’ve narrowed it down, set up meetings with a few of them.
 You can also use the disclosures to guide your interview questions.

 Tips for Finding a Financial Advisor

 - As this article should’ve made abundantly clear, it’s imperative to do your research before choosing an advisor.
 Look at a firm’s website, Form ADV paperwork and ask any questions.
 A good indication that a financial advisor has your best interest in mind is if he or she is a fiduciary.

 - Don’t forget get to ask yourself some questions, too.
 Financial advisors have different areas of expertise, so it’s important to consider why you want an advisor before diving into the search.
 If you’re looking for helping crafting a financial plan, a certified financial planner (CFP) may be useful.
 If you’re going through a divorce, you might want the assistance of a certified divorce financial analyst (CDFA).